jamesdaus/SealNet2/README.md

 cmake --build . --config Release

-This will create an updated chipping executable, which should be renamed seal.exe and placed into the parent folder with sealFace.py
+This will create an updated chipping executable, which you should rename seal.exe and place into the parent folder with sealFace.py

+Sample on linux:

+cd Release

+cp dnn_mmod_dog_hipsterizer.exe ../../seal.exe
+(This will create a copy of the new executable with the correct name in the parent folder)

 ## Important files: